chocolatey/chocolatey-workshop-organizational-use/PITCHME.md

 @snap[west]
 @ul[](false)

+* 12:00: Lunch
-* 09:00: Workshop Starts
+* 12:45: Workshop
-* 10:30: Coffee Break
+* 13:45: Break
-* 12:30: Workshop Ends
+* 14:00: Workshop
+* 15:00: Hosted Happy Hour and Golf!

 @ulend
 <br/><br/>
-Please feel free to interrupt for any questions that you might have.
+We have a fairly tight agenda, but please feel free to interrupt for any questions that you might have.
 @snapend

 +++